LivelyKernel/LivelyKernel/README.md

     ```

 That's it.
-You can now visit ther rather boring page [blank.xhtml](http://localhost:9001/blank.xhtml) or run the tests with `lk test`.
+You can now visit the empty starting page [blank.xhtml](http://localhost:9001/blank.xhtml) or run the tests with `lk test`.

 ### Setup an apache server